Teach Anywhere

 Frequent communication will help calm anxieties and may reduce the number of individual questions you may receive.
 A daily digest announcement or email would be a good approach to staying in touch without overwhelming them as you get started online.

 Stay positive and focused in your messages.
-Consider using headers to indicate key topics and bullet points rather than longer paragraphs.
+Consider using headers to indicate key topics and bullet points rather than long paragraphs.
 Many of your students may be using smartphones to read messages so structure and brevity will help them take in information more easily in this format.

 Look for opportunities to clarify issues to the group.
 You will likely receive individual messages from students with questions.
-Consider using these to gauge issues that may be concerns for many students and answer these by responding to the whole class in a digest announcement or email.
+Consider using these to gauge issues that may be concerning for many students and answer these by responding to the whole class in a digest announcement or email.
 You might also consider setting up a Q&A discussion board on Canvas to facilitate information sharing and community-building across the whole class.

 Sharing content